BrettDrawsStuff/GnomieSnap/README.md

 ## PNG image route

-`GET /img/:fid` renders the gnome for a given FID as a PNG and returns it with long-lived cache headers.
+`GET /img/:fid` renders the Gnomie for a given FID as a PNG and returns it with long-lived cache headers.
 The snap's `image` element points here.
 Results are cached in memory per process.